domenic/unownbot-filtered/README.md

 ## Testing

-You can test the program by running
+You can test the program after installing it by running

 ```
-node scripts/run-on-test-data.js
+nycpokespawn-filtered-test
 ```

-which will use the test data stored in `test/fixtures/tweets.json` to run through the normal program, log what's going on, and text you if appropriate.
+which will use the test data stored in this repository's `test/fixtures/tweets.json` file to run through the normal program, log what's going on, and text you if appropriate.
 This can be used to ensure you did the setup correctly.

 ## Running

-Just do
+Once setup is complete, do

 ```
-node bin/daemon.js
+nycpokespawn-filtered
 ```

 to start the program.
 It will run forever, logging output for your information, and texting when appropriate.